fm-sys/snapdrop-android/PRIVACY.md

-# Snapdrop for Android Privacy Policy
+# PairDrop for Android Privacy Policy

-"Snapdrop for Android" is an open source project which pursues the goal of providing an easy-to-use cross-platform file sharing solution, which is integrated well into the Android™ system.
+"PairDrop for Android" is an open-source project designed to provide an easy-to-use, cross-platform file-sharing solution that integrates well with the Android™ system.

-To be able to provide our services, the app is powered by the open-source web app https://snapdrop.net (Hereinafter simply called "Snapdrop").
+Unlike standalone services, our app does not have its own backend or servers.
+Instead, it relies entirely on web-based services selected by the user within the app (e.g. https://pairdrop.net/ by default).
+Because of this, the privacy and security of your data depend on the specific website you choose to use.
+We strongly recommend that users review the privacy policy of the selected web service before using it.

-## Server connections
+## Server Connections

-To allow discovering of other devices running Snapdrop in your local network, the app makes requests to the Snapdrop server while the app is being executed in the foreground.
-The server will progress your public IP address and will create a "room" for every IP.
-If you open Snapdrop on multiple devices in the same network, they will share the same public IP and room, and will therefore "see" each other.
-However, none of your data will be stored permanently on any server.
-The data is only kept in RAM for the time the app is opened.
+To enable device discovery on your local network, the app connects to the chosen web-based service.
+For example, if you use https://pairdrop.net/, your public IP address is temporarily processed to create a shared "room" for all devices in the same network.
+Any information handled by the web service is subject to its own privacy policy.

-## Users rights
+## User Rights

-We cannot provide you an option to delete your user data, because we simply store nothing permanently.
-All data we process is required for the service to work and is used for nothing else than as described here.
-We do not share any personal data with third parties.
-If you don't want to use our app any longer, just uninstall the app from your device.
-This will delete all app data (except user files which where received).
+Since we do not operate our own servers or store any user data, we cannot provide options to delete your information.
+If you want to stop using the app, simply uninstall it from your device.
+Any files received through the app will remain on your device until you manually delete them.

 ## Permissions

+The app requires the following permissions:

-This app requires storage access on your device.
-This permission is necessary for using this app, if you want to share (send) and receive (download) files.
-We will not process your files (even not locally!), except the ones you have explicitly selected for sharing.
+- **Storage Access:** Necessary for sending and receiving files on some Android versions.
+We do not process your files beyond what is explicitly selected for sharing.
-Furthermore, the app can read the WiFi state.
-This status info is only progressed locally and will not leave your device.
+- **WiFi State Access:** Used only locally to check network conditions and is not transmitted outside your device.

-## Progressed data

-The following data will be progressed and is visible for other devices ("peers") in the same network:
-- A randomly generated UUID
-- A pseudo random user displayable device identifier generated out of the UUID
-- The device model name (or a custom name if set)

-When you select files to share with a specific peer, a WebRTC connection will be established.
-WebRTC needs a server for establishing the connection, but the server is not involved in the file transfer itself.
-None of your files are ever sent to any server, but are transferred directly peer-to-peer between your devices inside your local network.
-Furthermore, WebRTC encrypts all files on transmission, so nobody could read them anyway.

-## Exceptions

-In addition, this app allows configuring a custom snapdrop server instance.
-However, we cannot guarantee about the privacy of third party snapdrop instances you have configured.

-## Support email
+## Support Email

-We provide you our support email address: snapdrop-android[at]googlegroups.com
+For support inquiries, you can contact us at: **snapdrop-android[at]googlegroups.com**

-All emails sent to that address will automatically be forwarded to our core developers.
+Emails sent to this address will be forwarded to our core developers.
 We do not share your emails with third parties.
-Support emails aren't deleted automatically by default.
-If you want, that we delete your previous emails, please let us know.
+Emails are not automatically deleted, but you can request removal by contacting us.